 Pros: No drugs or devices, inexpensive.
 Cons: Limits spontaneous sex, 25% of typical users get pregnant.

 Spermicide contains a chemical that kills sperm.
 It comes in the form of foam, jelly, cream, or film that is placed inside the vagina before sex.
 Some types must be put in place 30 minutes ahead of time.
 Frequent use may cause tissue irritation, increasing the risk of infections and STDs.
 Spermicides are most often used along with other birth control methods.

 Pros: Easy to use, inexpensive ($1 per use).
 Cons: May increase the risk of STDs, 29% get pregnant.

 The latex condom is the classic barrier method.
-It prevents sperm from entering the woman’s body, protecting against pregnancy and STDs.
+It prevents sperm from entering the woman’s body, protecting against pregnancy and most STDs.
 Of couples who rely only on male condoms, 15% get pregnant in a year.

-Pros: Widely available, protects against STDs, inexpensive (under $1 each).
+Pros: Widely available, protects against most STDs, inexpensive (under $1 each).
 Cons: Only effective if used correctly every time.
 Can’t be reused.

 The female condom is a thin plastic pouch that lines the vagina and can be put in place up to 8 hours before sex.
 Users grasp a flexible, plastic ring at the closed end to guide it into position.
 It's somewhat less effective than the male condom.

 Pros: Widely available, some protection against STDs, conducts body heat better than a male condom.
 Cons: Can be noisy, 21% of users get pregnant, not reusable.
 Should not be used with a male condom, to avoid breakage.